-Upping your posts to use better content on social media is probably on your to-do list but the idea of measuring and reporting engagement is outdated.
-I mean engagement as in clicks, likes, and shares.
+Upping your posts to use better content on social media is probably on your to-do list, but the idea of measuring and reporting engagement is outdated.
+I mean participation as in clicks, likes, and shares.
 I found that if you change your focus to conversions, you optimize your content for the right reasons and you use social media as sales pro.

-Does engagement drive conversions or just a single one time click, like, share or view?
+Does engagement drive conversions or does it drive just a single one time click, like, share, or view?
 What do they buy?
 Do they give you their info for something you provide?
 Probably not.
+You can change that!

-Game changers when you measure by sales conversions
+The game changer is when you measure by sales conversions!

-- Compose your story to be relevant to your “real” audience.
+So if you compose your story to be relevant to your “real” audience,

-- Place it where they live online by defining when, where, how and what of their micro-moments online.
+place it where they live online by defining when, where, how, and what of their micro-moments online.
+Then measure phone calls, website conversions, revenue generated and # of sales, you know you have the best possible content strategy.

 Who is the real audience?
 Use your customer data to make the story relevant to them!

-Where?
 Only use the platforms your audiences use.
 The reliability of Facebook, Instagram, Linkedin, and blogs make them worth the amount of effort to produce good content for these sites, usually.
+But look at the latest data about social media platform use by age and other demographics before you invest your time on one that might not be the right one.

-Here is a WordStream article with 2017 data on social media platforms: Helpful social media stats.
+Here is a WordStream article with 2018 data on social media platforms and helpful social media stats.
 Two items of note: WordStream loves to be your guide on all things digital, so it’s a going to have a pretty rosy outlook in every article.
-Also, this is a lot of info so email me if you’d like more help on choosing your platforms. email@example.com.
+Also, this is a lot of info so email me if you’d like more help with choosing your platforms. email@example.com.

 Number of posts